Starcounter/Docs/guides/web-apps/sessions/README.md

 Using HTTP protocol, when creating a new session, the response will contain the `Location` HTTP header with  the value of a newly created session.
 Client code later can extract this session value from the received `Location` header and use the session in subsequent requests, using either of the specified ways.
 Often `X-Referer` or `Referer` request headers are used to specify the session value.

 * Automatic session creation when using WebSockets:
-When using WebSockets protocol, the session is automatically created (unless its already it was already on the socket).
+When using WebSockets protocol, the session is automatically created (unless it's already it was already on the socket).
 The session is kept for this WebSocket connection until it closes or session is explicitly destroyed.
 Session can also be changed during lifetime of WebSocket by setting `Session.Current` property.

 * Session as handler URI parameter:
 Session value can be specified as one of URI parameters when defining a handler, for example: